hpottipati/exa-takehome/notes.md

 Possibly something to run queries in parallel with live results and evaluation

 # "Can someone use the results to answer their legal research question correctly and efficiently

+I want to make a solution where we are evaluating two things:
+1. The authority levels of each of the top k results
+2. A simple rag pipeline and evaluating the answers from each search and figuring out if Exa is better than non-RAG, competitors, etc.